Gdoc/Admin

 What can we learn from these nuclear disasters?

-The context and response to these disasters were very different, and this is reflected in what people died from in the aftermath.
+The context and response to these disasters were very different, and this is reflected in what killed people in the aftermath.

-Many more people died from Chernobyl than from Fukushima.
+Many more people directly died from Chernobyl than from Fukushima.
 There are several reasons for this.

 The first was reactor design.
 The nuclear reactors at Chernobyl were poorly designed to deal with this meltdown scenario.
 Its fatal RBMK reactor had no containment structure, allowing radioactive material to spill into the atmosphere.
 Fukushima’s reactors did have steel-and-concrete containment structures, although it’s likely that at least one of these was also breached.